Updated route to full licensure for international medical graduates (IMGs) from approved jurisdictions

 Learn more

-CPSA’s registration policies provide more details about this additional route to registration.
+CPSA’s registration policies provide more details about this route to registration.

 FAQs

-IMGs from approved jurisdictions who meet CPSA’s other registration requirements may be eligible for the accelerated route to registration.
-CPSA’s registration team reviews physician applications to determine their eligibility.
+International medical graduates (IMGs) from approved jurisdictions who meet CPSA’s other registration requirements may be eligible for the Approved Jurisdiction Route to registration.
+CPSA’s registration team reviews physician applications to determine eligibility, and for what route.

-How can I apply for the accelerated route to registration for IMGs?
+How can I apply for the Approved Jurisdiction Route for international medical graduates?

 Physicians don’t apply directly for this route to registration.
 Your first step is to apply for independent practice.
 Our registration team will then review your application and let you know which route to registration you qualify for.